The manifest.json

 , react

-, etc. It acts as an API service, responsible for processing and interpreting a directory from the app.
-Hence, it’s possible to use as many builders as you want in one single app.
+.
+It acts as an API service, which processes and interprets a directory from the app.
+Hence, you can use as many builders as you want in a single app.

-For example, if you want to develop React components on an app, you should use the builder react@3.x
+For example, if you want to develop React components in an app, you should use the builder react@3.x

 And create a react

-folder inside the app, placing there the component files.
-Each builder has its own set of rules and validation process.
+folder inside the app, adding the component files.
+Each builder has its own set of rules and validation processes.

 scripts